How Employee Journey Mapping Leads to Better Employee Experiences

 Most experts would probably agree that employee journey mapping is an excellent way of providing insight that can form a strong basis for creating good employee experiences.
 Yet Ennova’s international EX survey shows that just 10% of the 548 participating HR departments have charted the employee journey to a high degree and identified the most significant factors that drive the employee experience.
 54% say they have only done this to a lesser degree.
 There can be three primary reasons for this:

 1. In most companies, the CEO and Executive Management recognize the usefulness of working in a structured manner with employee journey mapping.
-But other – often financial – business areas get first priority, and the management's attention rarely spans so far to seriously include employee journey mapping.
+But other – often financial – business areas get priority, and the management's attention rarely spans so far to seriously include employee journey mapping.

 2. As mentioned in the book 'Mastering Employee Experience', HR should be taking the initiative and driving the work on employee journey mapping.
 But this will often be difficult – and meaningless – if the resources are earmarked for other work.